EliteMasterEric/PickHaxe/ADVANCED.md

 With the release of 1.14.4, Minecraft now saves a mappings file alongside their obfuscated jar and distributes it with each client version, available for modders to download and reference under a

+## Haxe Notes

+- Getting errors regarding floats?
+There is a commmon source of confusion here: Doubles in Java (the 8-byte ones) are known as Floats in Haxe, and referencing Floats in Java (the 4-byte ones) require the rarely-used `Singles` type.

+Getting errors about floats and doubles?
+The 32-bit

 ## List of Mappings

 Mojmaps: The official mappings from Mojang.
 Only available for 1.14.4+.